-These Puff Pastry Donuts are amazing and delicious donuts made ut of puff pastry.
-This recipe cuts down on the time to make a “Cronut” but not the flavor!
+These Puff Pastry Donuts (Cronuts) are amazing and delicious!
+The best part is they are made out of premade puff pastry.
+This recipe cuts down on time but not the flavor!
+Make a batch of these for an easy side or starter dish for breakfast or brunch.

 How to make Cronuts with Puff Pastry Sheets

-All you do is take pre-made Puff Pastry sheets and keep the sheet folded.
-Then, you take a donut cutter and cut the donuts out from the Puff Pastry Sheet.
-Then, you fry ’em up on both sides and cover them a simple glaze.
-There you have it.
-Homemade Puff Pastry Donuts AKA The Cronut and they didn’t take 3 days to make either.
+All you do is take pre-made puff pastry sheets and keep the sheet folded.
+Then, you take a donut cutter and cut the donuts out from the dough.
+Lastly, you fry them up on both sides and cover them with a simple glaze.
+There you have it!
+Homemade Puff Pastry Donuts, AKA The Cronut, didn’t take 3 days to make either.

 * Recipe adapted from the Kitchy Kitchen